 PEP is a medication to prevent HIV that is taken within 72 hours of exposure to HIV.
 It works by blocking the virus in your body by taking a 28-day medication regimen.
 This medicine can be prescribed by your doctor or a doctor in the emergency room.
 If you believe you need PEP, contact your primary care doctor or visit your local emergency department.

 We prescribe PrEP here at public health, but you can also get PrEP from anyone who can write a prescription.
 This includes your own doctor.
-Here is a resource you can share with your doctor.

 Insurance companies do cover PrEP.
 If you don’t have insurance, there are programs to help you access PrEP.
 If your insurance company doesn’t cover the entire cost of PrEP, there are ways to help with that cost, too!